 How much does it cost to convert a cargo trailer into a camper?

-We spent around $13K for everything for the cargo trailer.
+Our build cost around $13K for everything.
 That amount includes the price of the trailer and all of our building materials.

-The bulk of that amount was spent on the trailer, the wood, the a/c and the awning.
+The bulk of that amount was spent on the trailer, lumber, the a/c and the awning.

-Don't forget to head over to our YouTube channel, here, to check out the video tour.
-I even talked Roger into sharing a tour of his "garage".
-We also have a second video, here, where we answer questions that have been asked about the conversion.
+Don’t forget to head over to our YouTube channel to check out the video tour and q&a video where we answer viewer questions.

 Cargo Trailer Conversion Sources